qxm1995716/decompose/README.md

 To request access, please contact: qinxm@sio.org.cn

-We will provide the download link as soon as possible.
+We will provide the temporal download link for you as soon as possible.

 # Contact us